 Data Backup is essential for every organization to perform their core business functions and to keep the business running in the event of a hardware failure or natural disasters.

-When you decide to back up your data, the first thing to choose is the storage device (or backup media) to use for your backups.
+When you decide to back up your data, the first thing to choose is the storage device or backup media to use for your backups.
 There are many data storage devices in the market such as tape drives, optical drives, SD cards, hard disk drives and cloud storage services.
-Therefore, selecting the right backup storage device is an important part of any backup job.
+Selecting the right backup storage device is therefore a vital aspect of any backup job.

 This article mainly focusses on different data storage devices and important points to consider when using them.

 The main advantage of using tape drives is they are reliable storage devices as data stored on the tape drives can be read securely even after decades of storage.
 Because of this, many enterprises (or large businesses) use tape drives as their main backup system.
 In addition, tape drives can be easily removed and stored offsite, so the data stored on it is protected from any hardware failures, corruption, theft, or natural disasters.

 Although tape backups are viable, they are slow and expensive.
 As tapes are sequential access devices, finding and restoring individual files can be slow and troublesome.
 Thus, tape drives are mainly used for archival purposes to store data that is not changed or accessed frequently.

 Optical discs (CDs, DVDs and Blu-ray) are popular storage devices for home users.
 They are commonly used for system backup and restore as they are inexpensive and portable.
 Data on optical disc is read and written via a laser, so there is less wear & tear during read/write process.

 However, optical discs are more prone to damage or scratches, and the data on the disc may become unreadable very easily.
 Optical discs require special hardware/software to read and write, and this may be a problem if your laptops or desktop PCs don’t have an optical drive or it does not support all drive formats.